bufbuild-ru/docs/docs/bsr/generated-sdks/python/index.md

 - Commit timestamp: `20231106214313`
 - Commit short name: `d8fbf2620c60`

-If you need a more specific version than the latest, such as needing to install a specific plugin version, you can use the [`buf registry sdk version` command](../../../reference/cli/buf/registry/sdk/version/).The BSR supports [commits on labels](../../../cli/modules-workspaces/#referencing-a-module).
-This feature enables you to push unreleased Protobuf file changes and consume generated code without affecting the [default label](../../repositories/#default-label).Only commits that are on the default label at the time they're pushed to the BSR have populated timestamps.
+If you need a more specific version than the latest, such as needing to install a specific plugin version, you can use the [`buf registry sdk version` command](../../../reference/cli/buf/registry/sdk/version/).

+The BSR supports [commits on labels](../../../cli/modules-workspaces/#referencing-a-module).
+This feature enables you to push unreleased Protobuf file changes and consume generated code without affecting the [default label](../../repositories/#default-label).

+Only commits that are on the default label at the time they're pushed to the BSR have populated timestamps.
 Timestamps on commits pushed to other labels are set to `dev` to easily distinguish them as changes in labels that are still in development.

 ## Other package managers